6-Nov-2024

 What are your strategic priorities?

-Our RF50-FR range is our highest volume product and has huge growth potential.
 This system creates fire rated metal rainscreen façades with concealed fixings.
 It is a rigorously tested premium product that is ideally suited to the reclad market – from hospitals and schools to high-rise housing and commercial office buildings.

 This line uses the latest robotic technology and, together with two new CNC machines, a stud welding machine and other new production technology, it represents an investment of around £1m for Spanwall.